callumparr/ont_tutorial_transcriptome/Static/TutorialPreamble.md

 The example data included with this tutorial describes a study comparing an experimental sample against a linked control.
 The experimental and control samples have been prepared in triplicate.
 This design is described in a configuration file named **`config.yaml`** - an example file has been provided with the tutorial.
 The content of this file is highlighted in the figure above.
 The cDNA sequence files are defined within the **`Sample`** block; experimental groups and their discrete biological samples are defined here.

 **`transcriptome`** refers to the reference *transcriptome* sequence against which the cDNA sequence reads will be mapped. **`annotation`** refers to the associated whole genome annotations for the corresponding genome sequence.
 This is required for linking transcripts to annotated transcripts and their parental genes.
-In this tutorial a URL is provided for both and the **`Snakemake`** workflow will download the corresponding files.
+In this tutorial a URL is provided for both and the **`snakemake`** workflow will download the corresponding files.

 The configuration file provides additional parameters that can be used to provide further instructions to the **`minimap2`** software and provide thresholds for the minimal numbers of cDNA sequence reads that should be mapped to define a gene or its transcripts as expressed.